Minnesota’s New Best Interests Factors for Child Custody

 On August 1, 2015, the best interests of the child factors were revised by the Minnesota Legislature to be more child-focused.
 The effects of this change are not yet known.
 Many of the new best interests factors are similar to the old best interests factors.
 But a comparison of the two suggests a few key considerations that the Minnesota Legislature likely intended for future child custody determinations.

-The new best interests factors show a greater emphasis on the involvement by both parents in the child’s life.
+The new best interests factors show a greater emphasis on the involvement of both parents in the child’s life.
 The new best interests factors instruct the court to consider the benefit to the child of maximizing parenting time with “both parents” and that it is in the best interests of the child to promote the child’s relationship with “both parents.”
 Similarly, the court is instructed to consider “both parents” as having the capacity to develop and sustain nurturing relationships with their child unless there are substantial reasons to believe otherwise.

-Why the Laws Weren’t Working
+Why the old Child Custody Laws Weren’t Working

-The old best interests factors instructed the court to consider each parent’s capacity to parent, but did not suggest that each parent be presumed to be capable of parenting.
+The old best interests factors instructed the court to consider each parent’s capacity to parent but did not suggest that each parent be presumed to be capable of parenting.
 The old best interests factors included thirteen factors for the court to consider, plus an additional four factors to consider whenever joint legal or joint physical custody is sought.
 The new best interests factors no longer have two separate inquiries.
-Instead, twelve factors are applied to decide joint legal and joint physical custody.
+Instead, twelve factors are applied to decide on joint legal and joint physical custody.

 Child Custody Considerations